nachazo/scryfalldler/README.md

 Return to: [Usage](#usage)

-The fallowing are example commands typed into a command prompt within the scryfalldler directory.
+The fallowing are example commands typed into a command prompt pointed at the scryfalldler directory.

  ---------------